nsioulas/MHDTurbPy/README.md

 # MHDTurbPy
-A collection of functions for downloading, cleaning, and analyzing data from the Parker Solar Probe, \\ Solar Orbiter, Helios, and Ulysses missions.
+A collection of functions for downloading, cleaning, and analyzing data from the Parker Solar Probe, \newpage Solar Orbiter, Helios, and Ulysses missions.
 Additional functions and documentation will be added soon.